Manchester suicide bomber spoke with brother 15 minutes before attack

 US officials told CNN this week that it is likely Salman Abedi received some ISIS training by traveling to Syria in the months before the bombing, according to information gathered in the preliminary investigation.

-Meanwhile, Prime Minister Theresa May was to lead discussions on counterterrorism with other leaders at a G7 summit in Italy on Friday.
+Meanwhile, Prime Minister Theresa May said she and other leaders at G7 summit in Italy agreed Friday that the threat from ISIS "is revolving, rather than disappearing."

+"As they lose ground in Iraq and Syria, foreign fighters are returning, and the group's hateful ideology is spreading online," May told reporters at the summit.

+"Make no mistake: The fight is moving from the battlefield to the Internet," she added.

 May and US President Donald Trump "noted that there had been strong agreement in discussions so far that the G7 should do more collectively on counter terrorism," Downing Street said in a statement.